 Each year, the UMKC Alumni Association and the campus celebrate the outstanding achievements of UMKC graduates through the Alumni Awards luncheon.
-This year's luncheon will be held April 20 and will honor the class of 2017.
+This year's luncheon was held on April 20th and honored the class of 2017 recipients.

 Campus-Wide Award Recipients

 Esther L. George (EMBA ’00)

 President and Chief Executive Officer for the Federal Reserve Bank of Kansas City, Esther George is a world-renowned expert on economic issues.
 She has held the top post at the bank since 2011.
 In 2016, she became a voting member of the Federal Open Market Committee.
 Beyond her national leadership in shaping domestic monetary policy, George also is known globally for her expertise.
 She hosts the annual Jackson Hole Economic Symposium and has participated in the Bank for International Settlements’ Financial Stability Institute programs in Lima, Peru; Abu Dhabi, United Arab Emirates; Beijing and Malaysia.
 While much of George’s work is national and international in scope, she generously lends her time to UMKC by giving presentations to UMKC Bloch students and inviting them to the Federal Reserve Bank of Kansas City so they can engage with economists and other professionals.
 She is currently a UMKC Trustee and has served on the Bloch Advisory Council.
 On Feb.
 9, 2017, George was appointed to the Ewing Marion Kauffman Foundation board of trustees.